sayerhs/nrel-eagle/nrel-eagle.md

 # Introduction

-# SLURM -- Job submission and management
+# SLURM -- Job management

 Eagle uses [SLURM](https://slurm.schedmd.com) for scheduling and managing jobs on the system.